Hueppy/minipython/doc/presentation.md

 ```

 # Symbol table
-hold informations about the source code
+holds information about the source code
 * variables
 * function names
 * class names

 # Interpreter
-we can use the ast structure to visit the nodes.
-With the additional information in the symbol table we can resolve the elements and execute the code
+We can use the AST structure to visit the nodes.
+With the additional information in the symbol table we can resolve the elements and execute the code.

 # Test Cases
 ## Parameter handling